chucumber/mctoolkit/_posts/0001-01-01-foreword-kristina.markdown

 MC was first conceived in 2017 from a desire to create a robust programme for young people in the field of contemporary art.
 I brought it to life at Kunsthall Stavanger in 2018 and it soon became integral to the Kunsthall’s educational programme.
 From the outset, we wanted to support young people, as they developed their voices and agency, by giving form to their ideas and helping them see themselves as active contributors to their communities.

-Starting in 2020, in an effort to expand our own institutional learning, we began inviting external partners, including collaborators from the Munch Museum in Oslo and Goldsmiths Alchemy in London, as well as cultural workers, such as Lee Heinemann, with experience in similar initiatives.
+Starting in 2020, in an effort to expand our own institutional learning, we began inviting external partners, including collaborators from the <a href="a-space-for-agency" target="_blank">Munch Museum in Oslo</a> and <a href="are-you-listening" target="_blank">Goldsmiths Alchemy in London</a>, as well as cultural workers, such as <a href="foreword-lee" target="_blank">Lee Heinemann</a>, with experience in similar initiatives.
 While it has always been important to work with a wide range of artists who can bring new perspectives to MC, we wanted to work with artists who use their voices to critique systems or power structures, and who actively engage with the world as a place with the capacity for positive change.

 ><mark class="pk-highlight-long">we wanted to work with artists who use their voices to critique systems or power structures, and who actively engage with the world as a place with the capacity for positive change.</mark>